sidwebworks/typescript-workshop/src/pages/unions-and-intersections.md

 const elements: (string | number | boolean)[] = ['Sid', 123, true];
 ```

+Unlike `tuples` these are WON'T be in strict order,
+every individual element will have a type of `string | number | boolean`

 ### keyof operator

 The `keyof` operator is used to extract a union type of all the keys of another object type.